Five Tips for American Entrepreneurs and Business Owners Abroad

 4. Don’t Overlook Conventional U.S. Retirement Plans

 U.S. taxable persons who own a non-U.S. business can generally use standard U.S. qualified retirement plans (Personal Defined Benefit Plans, Solo 401ks or SEPs).
 For instance, an individual 401(k) and/or a defined benefit pension plan can be used to defer large amounts of foreign sourced income into retirement accounts.
 U.S. domestic business owners often find such plans of limited use, because so-called “anti-discrimination” rules prevent them from deploying the plans without providing prohibitively expensive retirement to all U.S. employees.
 However, if the foreign corporation in question has no U.S. employees, anti-discrimination rules will not prevent a U.S. owner from making very large deferrals into a U.S. retirement account.
-For example, an American entrepreneur abroad with sufficient CFC income reported can defer to $53,000 annual into an easy-to-set-up Individual 401(k) plan.
+For example, an American entrepreneur abroad with sufficient CFC income reported can defer up to $56,000 (2019) annually into an easy-to-set-up Individual 401(k) plan.
 If a slightly more complicated defined benefits plan is designed, hundreds of thousands of tax deductible contributions can be made on behalf of the owner.

 5. Beware Of Local Taxation And Its Interactions With U.s. Taxation